Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Lifting + -stable sections from divisors

 \begin{remark} The condition that $B$ is simple normal crossing at $x$ was only used to guarantee that the exceptional divisor pair $(E, B_E)$ was globally $F$-regular (up to appropriate base change to make it $F$-finite).
 One can weaken the simple normal crossing hypothesis if one instead assumes that $(E, B_E)$ is globally $F$-regular, the proof is unchanged. \end{remark}

-\subsection{Globally $\bigplus$-regular birational morphisms of surfaces}
+\subsection{Globally \texorpdfstring{$\bigplus$}{+}-regular birational morphisms of surfaces}

 {In this subsection, we give new proofs of \cite[Theorem 7.11 and Theorem G]{MaSchwedeTuckerWaldronWitaszekAdjoint}, in the case when the fixed big Cohen-Macaulay algebra is equal to $\widehat{R^+}$.
-Explicitly, we show that, locally, two-dimensional klt and three-dimensional plt pairs $(X,\Delta)$ with standard coefficients and residue characteristics $p>5$ are $\bigplus$-regular and purely $\bigplus$-regular, respectively.
-In fact, we will show much stronger results, which we shall need in the proof of the existence of flips: that two-dimensional klt and three-dimensional plt Fano pairs are $\bigplus$-regular and purely $\bigplus$-regular relative to a birational map.}
+Explicitly, we show that, locally, two-dimensional klt and three-dimensional plt pairs $(X,\Delta)$ with standard coefficients and residue characteristics $p>5$ are globally $\bigplus$-regular and purely globally $\bigplus$-regular, respectively.
+In fact, we will show much stronger results, which we shall need in the proof of the existence of flips: that two-dimensional klt and three-dimensional plt Fano pairs are globally $\bigplus$-regular and purely globally $\bigplus$-regular relative to a birational map.} {Our approach for proving these results is the same as in \cite{HaconWitaszekMMPp=5} which simplified the original strategy of \cite{HaconXuThreeDimensionalMinimalModel}.}

 In what follows, we continue to assume \autoref{setting:lifting-section} that $(R,\fram)$ is an excellent local domain with residue characteristic $p>0$ and a dualizing complex.

 We start by stating the following lemma, which generalizes the existence of Koll\'ar's component for surfaces (c.f.\ \cite[Proof of Theorem 7.11]{MaSchwedeTuckerWaldronWitaszekAdjoint}).